Shrugs/Chicken-Waffle/README.md

 That said, I'll probably try to use it again soon, and this time a bit more carefully to figure out what works and what doesn't.

 ----

-The hardest part of this project wasn't the algorithm (4 hours, mostly spent simultaneously on Facebook), but the webdev with its quirks.
+The hardest part of this project wasn't the algorithm (4 hours, mostly spent simultaneously on Facebook), but the webdev with its quirks and learning how to unit test angular and express apps.

 ## Todo

-- testing, mostly
+- frontend testing